Secretariat (horse): Pedigree

 Secretariat was sired by Bold Ruler, who led the North America sire list eight times, more than any other stallion in the 20th century.
 He also led the juvenile (two-year-old) sire list a record six times.
 Before Secretariat's Triple Crown run, Bold Ruler was often categorized as a sire of precocious juveniles that lacked stamina or did not train on past age two.
 However, even before Secretariat, Bold Ruler actually had sired 11 stakes winners of races at 10 furlongs or more.
 Ultimately, seven of the ten Kentucky Derby winners in the 1970s can be traced directly to Bold Ruler in their lines, including Secretariat and fellow Triple Crown winner Seattle Slew.

 Secretariat's dam was Somethingroyal, the 1973 Kentucky Broodmare of the Year.
 Although Somethingroyal was unplaced in her only start, she had an excellent pedigree.
 Her sire Princequillo was the leading broodmare sire from 1966 to 1970 and was noted as a source of stamina and soundness.
 Her dam Imperatrice was a stakes winner who was purchased by Christopher Chenery at a dispersal sale in 1947 for $30,000.
 Imperatrice produced several stakes winners and stakes producers for the Meadow.
 Prior to foaling Secretariat at age 18, Somethingroyal had already produced three stakes winners: Sir Gaylord, First Family and Syrian Sea, the latter a full sister to Secretariat.
 Sir Gaylord became an important sire, whose offspring included Epsom Derby winner Sir Ivor.

-Besides Secretariat, one of Somethingroyal’s most important foals included Straight Flush (1975) sired by Riva Ridge.
-Through his dam, Riva Ridge is descended from Man o' War.

 Breeders speak of a "nick" occurring when a sire or grandsire produces significantly better offspring from the daughters of one particular sire than with mares from other bloodlines.
 The breeding of Bold Ruler with Somethingroyal is an example of a famous nick between Bold Ruler's sire Nasrullah and daughters of Princequillo.
 The goal was to balance the speed, precocity, and fiery temperament provided by the Nasrullah side of the pedigree with Princequillo's stamina, soundness, and sensible temperament.